oluies/ShootOFF-Pistol-NordicQuickshooting/README.md

 It was breifly in the [olympics](https://en.wikipedia.org/wiki/Shooting_at_the_1906_Intercalated_Games)

 The sequence is:

-Start command: 10 seconds left
+1. Start command: 10 seconds left

-Ready command: 3 seconds left
+2. Ready command: 3 seconds left

-Figure is shown for 3 seconds
+3. Figure is shown for 3 seconds

-Figure is away for 7 seconds
+4. Figure is away for 7 seconds

-Figure is shown for 3 seconds
+5. Figure is shown for 3 seconds

-Figure is away for 7 seconds ... target is show 5 times [Video](https://www.youtube.com/watch?v=yrllVQOELyU)
+6. Figure is away for 7 seconds ...

+And so on - target is show 5 times in total

+[Video](https://www.youtube.com/watch?v=yrllVQOELyU)